DimensionDataResearch/terraform-provider-ddcloud/docs/resource_types/vlan.md

 * `networkdomain` - (Required) The Id of the network domain in which the VLAN is deployed.
 * `ipv4_base_address` - (Required) The base address of the VLAN's IPv4 network.
 * `ipv4_prefix_size` - (Required) The prefix size of the VLAN's IPv4 network.

+** (Either `detached_vlan_gateway_address` or `attached_vlan_gateway_addressing` must be specified.
+They are mutually exclusive)

+* `detached_vlan_gateway_address` - (Optional) The system will use this IP address as the IPv4 gateway when the Deploy Server API is used referencing a NIC to the VLAN.
+* `attached_vlan_gateway_addressing` - (Optional) LOW gatewayAddressing has small VLAM with IP addresses x.x.x.1-x.x.x.3 reserved at the bottom of the VLAN range.
+HIGH gatewayAddressing has VLAN with IP addresses x.x.x.252-x.x.x.254 reserved at the top of the VLAN range.

 ## Attribute Reference